jcaip/jcaip.github.io/_posts/2017-05-27-Computation-Medical-Imaging.md

 Exposing protons to a frequency equal to the Larmor frequency absorbs their energy and deflects the axis of rotation to the imaging plane and all rotate in phase.

-After turning off the initial RF pulse, the protons gradually relax bax, creating AC current at the Larmor frequency in the RF coil.
+After turning off the initial RF pulse, the protons gradually relax back, creating AC current at the Larmor frequency in the RF coil.

 #### T1-Relaxtion: Recovery
 The proton recovers it's prior longitudinal orientation.